Data Protection Centre/Microsoft 365/Microsoft eDiscovery vs. Content Search: A Comparison

 • Step 5: Add conditions for the search if needed.
 This could include specific keyword(s) and add conditions to search for the keyword.
 Click “Next”.

-3. When to use eDiscovery search and Content Search?
+3. When to use eDiscovery search and Content search?

 Get actionable SaaS administration insights